-- Reflective Clothing which can vary from aprons and jackets to suits that completely enclose the worker from neck to feet, can stop the skin from absorbing radiant heat.
+Which can vary from aprons and jackets to suits that completely enclose the worker from neck to feet, can stop the skin from absorbing radiant heat.
 However, since most reflective clothing does not allow air exchange through the garment, the reduction of radiant heat must more than offset the corresponding loss in evaporative cooling.
 For this reason, reflective clothing should be worn as loosely as possible.
 In situations where radiant heat is high, auxiliary cooling systems can be used under the reflective clothing.

 Water-cooled garments range from a hood, which cools only the head, to vests and "long johns," which offer partial or complete body cooling.
 Use of this equipment requires a battery-driven circulating pump, liquid-ice coolant, and a container.

 Although this system has the advantage of allowing wearer mobility, the weight of the components limits the amount of ice that can be carried and thus reduces the effective use time.
 The heat transfer rate in liquid cooling systems may limit their use to low-activity jobs; even in such jobs, their service time is only about 20 minutes per pound of cooling ice.
 To keep outside heat from melting the ice, an outer insulating jacket should be an integral part of these systems.

-- Circulating air is the most highly effective, as well as the most complicated, personal cooling system.
+Circulating air is the most highly effective, as well as the most complicated, personal cooling system.
 By directing compressed air around the body from a supplied air system, both evaporative and convective cooling are improved.
 The greatest advantage occurs when circulating air is used with impermeable garments or double cotton overalls.